 AI-Assisted Development

-Modern AI tools can significantly accelerate quantitative strategy development.
-Claude, MiniMax, Gemini, and other models offer subscription plans that can assist with code writing, strategy logic design, and even analyzing backtest reports.
+Modern AI tools can significantly speed up the quantitative strategy development process.
+Claude, MiniMax, Gemini, and other models all offer subscription plans that can assist with code writing, strategy logic design, and even analyzing backtest reports.

 But remember: AI tools are accelerators, not replacements.
-You need to understand the strategy’s logic to judge whether the AI-generated code makes sense.
+You need to understand the logic behind the strategy to judge whether the code AI generates is reasonable.

-- Risk Control: Understand position sizing, stop-loss mechanisms, max drawdown control
+3. Risk Control: Understand position management, stop-loss mechanisms, and max drawdown control

-- Deployment: Run on Testnet for at least 30 days to validate strategy performance under real market rhythms
+4. Deployment: Run on Testnet for at least 30 days to verify strategy performance under real market rhythms

 FAQ

 Q: How much capital do I need to start AI quantitative trading?
-A: Backtesting and Testnet stages require no real money.
-For small capital live trading, at least $500 USD is recommended—enough to spread across 3-5 trading pairs while maintaining reasonable risk parameters.
+A: Backtesting and Testnet stages don’t require real money at all.
+For small live trading, it’s recommended to have at least $500 USD, enough to spread across 3-5 trading pairs and maintain reasonable risk parameters.

 Q: Can I learn AI quantitative trading without a finance background?
 A: Yes.
 Quantitative trading values coding ability and statistical thinking more than finance knowledge.
-You can learn finance along the way.
-Focus on understanding risk management logic, not reading financial statements.
+Financial knowledge can be learned along the way.
+The focus is on understanding risk management logic, not reading financial reports.

 Q: What’s the difference between AI quantitative trading and traditional quantitative trading?
-A: Traditional quantitative trading relies on manually defined rules (like RSI thresholds); AI quantitative trading lets the model automatically learn which rules work under what market conditions from data, and can adapt to changes in market structure.
+A: Traditional quantitative trading relies on manually defined rules (like RSI thresholds).
+AI quantitative trading lets models automatically learn which rules work under what market conditions from data, and can adapt to changes in market structure.

-Q: How high must the backtest win rate be to go live?
-A: Win rate alone isn’t the only metric.
-Also look at Profit Factor (≥ 1.5), Max Drawdown (preferably ≤ 20%), and out-of-sample validation results.
-High win rate with low Profit Factor can still lose money over time.
+Q: How high should the backtest win rate be before going live?
+A: Win rate itself isn’t the only metric.
+Also look at Profit Factor (≥ 1.5), Max Drawdown (recommended ≤ 20%), and out-of-sample validation results.
+High win rate with low profit factor can still lead to losses long-term.

-Q: Is it effective to use Claude or ChatGPT to directly generate strategy code?
-A: AI tools can significantly accelerate development, but they can’t replace your understanding of strategy logic.
-Backtest-validate any AI-generated code yourself before going live.
+Q: Is using Claude or ChatGPT to directly generate strategy code effective?
+A: AI tools can significantly speed up development, but they can’t replace your understanding of strategy logic.
+Code generated by AI still needs your own backtesting validation and shouldn’t be directly deployed to live trading.

 Further Reading